 When we finally found Turtle beach, it was well worth it.
-The cool sand and the warm water was all kinds of amazing.
+The cool sand and the warm water were all kinds of amazing.
 Although there were shops selling souvenirs, we weren’t bombarded with people trying to sell to us like the beach experience in Puerto Plata.

 Bonus: Enjoying Family Time